Sowjanya34322/the-devops-jouney/README.md

 Configuration Management - change managemnet- Tracking the chnages happened over the period   GITHUB is the tool - SVN-Sub Version Notes?(old days) orchestartion buisnodng car
 Tool?  - code
+Observability - Imp instead just  monitoring, we are proactive Tracability   - track of all the path where the request travelled micro service  - shoe shop examples  all individual Microservices talk through each other with API  - disadvantages too chatbot layers of   3 Tier Achitecture  UI - middlewere API-messah=ging bus-  Db- nodeJS most used Apps server for frontend